Miele Dishwasher Not Draining? Fix Guide (2026)

 dishwasher control panel showing cancel/drain button

 Miele dishwashers are German-engineered, long-lived (the brand targets 20-year service life), and more complex to service than most US brands.
 If your Miele shows an F11 error or has standing water at the bottom of the tub, start with the filter and drain path.
-Most Miele drainage failures are not pump failures: they’re filter clogs, hose blockages, or a jammed micro-filter.
+Most Miele drainage failures aren’t pump failures: they’re filter clogs, hose blockages, or a jammed micro-filter.
 Only after ruling those out should you consider calling a Miele-authorized technician for pump work.

 See the Dishwasher Brand Drain Guide: Find Your Brand’s Fix (2026) for a comparison of Miele’s drain system against other premium brands like Bosch Dishwasher Not Draining?
 Fix E24 Error Code (2026).